FabioSorrentino/FabioSorrentino/README.md

 ### Hi there 👋

+- 🔭 I’m currently following a course of the TNV academy

 <!--
 **FabioSorrentino/FabioSorrentino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.